OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:23

-But He perceived their craftiness and said to them,
+But He, aware of their cunning, said to them,

 ## Luke 20:24